telerik/xaml-docs/controls/radchartview3d/getting-started.md

 ## Defining chart series

-The data in the chart is presented by the chart series.
-You can find more information about this in the [Series]({%slug radchartview3d-pointseries3d%}) section of the documentation.
+The data in the chart is presented with the chart series objects.
+You can find more information about this in the [Series]({%slug radchartview3d-pointseries3d%}) section of the help documentation.

 #### __[XAML] Example 2: Defining series__
 	<telerik:RadCartesianChart3D>